Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • High interest rates.
 Interest rates for these loans can be high if you have poor or fair credit.

 • You might borrow more than you need.
-If you do, you’ll be on the hook for monthly payments and interest fees longer than you would like.
-It’s crucial to only borrow what you need and can afford to pay back.
+If you do, you’ll pay interest longer than necessary.
+Only borrow what you actually need and can afford to repay.

 • Fees and penalties.
-Some loans come with additional costs.
-For instance, an origination fee for a personal loan can be anywhere from 1% to 10% of the loan amount.⁷ Let’s say you borrow $2,000.
-The origination fee is 3% of the loan amount, which is $60.
+Some loans come with additional costs, like an origination fee.
+This is a fee for processing the loan, ranging from 1% to 10% of the loan amount.

 • They could hurt your credit score.
-Fall behind on your payments, and it could lower your credit.
+Falling behind on your payments could lower your credit score.

 Alternative loan options beyond payday and personal loans

 Payday loans and personal loans aren’t your only choices.
-Let’s look at a few financing alternatives:
+Here are safer, more affordable alternatives:

-Payday alternative loans (PALs).
-Offered by credit unions with lower fees and longer repayment periods, PALs can provide up to $1,000 with a loan term of anywhere from one to six months.⁸
+• Payday alternative loans (PALs) are offered by credit unions and provide up to $1,000 with terms of one to six months and much lower fees than payday loans.

-Credit cards.
-While an easy way to get quick access to cash, credit cards accrue interest if you don’t pay off your balance.
-Ideally, you’ll want to lean into credit cards for short-term financing and if you can pay off the balance quickly.
+• Credit cards give you quick access to cash, but interest builds up if you don’t pay off your balance.
+Credit cards are best for short-term expenses that you can repay quickly.

 Personal loans and payday loans: what sets them apart?